Skip to content ↓

 This week's learning:

-English: This week, we will be moving onto to learn about writing leaflets.
+English: This week, we will be writing a letter.

 Computing: We will be entering data to form graphs.